Swayambhuva Manu

-Svayambhuva Manu (स्वयम्भुव मनु) is the first of the fourteen Manus, the first man of a Yuga in Hindu cosmogony.
+Svayambhuva Manu (स्वायम्भुव मनु) is the first of the fourteen Manus, the first man of a Yuga in Hindu cosmogony.
 He is the manasaputra (mind-born son) of Brahma and husband of Shatarupa, the first woman.
 He is stated to have divided the Vedas into four sections.

 Legend

-The creation of Svayambhuva Manu and Shatarupa from the body of Brahma are mentioned in the Puranas:
+The creation of Svayambhuva Manu and Shatarupa from the body of Brahma is mentioned in the Puranas:

 [...]
 O sage, I [Brahma] split myself into two having assumed two forms.
 One half had the form of a woman and the other half that of a man.
 (Note: Śiva-purāṇa speaks of Brahmā splitting his body into two parts, the male and female, identified as Manu and Śatarūpā.
 Cp.
 Matsya-purāṇa (‘A Study’ by V. S. Agrawal) 3.31.)
 He then created in her a couple, the means of excellent nature.
 The man was Svayambhuva Manu, the greatest of the means (of creation).
 The woman was Satarupa, a Yogini, an ascetic woman.